microsoft/TypeScript-Website/packages/ts-twoslasher/README.md

  * difference code, and a set of annotations around how it works.
  *
  * @param code The twoslash markup'd code
- * @param extension For example: ts, tsx, typescript, javascript, js
+ * @param extension For example: "ts", "tsx", "typescript", "javascript" or "js".
- * @param tsModule An optional copy of the TypeScript import, if missing it will be require'd
+ * @param tsModule An optional copy of the TypeScript import, if missing it will be require'd.
- * @param lzstringModule An optional copy of the lz-string import, if missing it will be require'd
+ * @param lzstringModule An optional copy of the lz-string import, if missing it will be require'd.
- * @param sysModule TBD
+ * @param fsMap An optional Map object which is passed into typescript-vfs - if you are using twoslash on the
+ *              web then you'll need this to set up your lib *.d.ts files.
+If missing, it will use your fs.
  */
 export function twoslasher(
   code: string,